Foxconn's Gou throws hat in ring for Taiwan presidency, with blessing of sea goddess

 Tension between Taipei and Beijing escalated again on Monday, as Chinese bombers and warships conducted drills around the island, prompting Taiwan to scramble jets and ships to monitor the Chinese forces.

-A senior U.S. official denounced Beijing’s military manoeuvres as “coercion” and a threat to stability in the region.
+A senior U.S. official denounced Beijing’s military maneuvers as “coercion” and a threat to stability in the region.

 Gou has questioned Taiwan’s ties with the United States and said this week the island should stop buying U.S. weapons.
-He said peace was the best the defence.
+He said peace was the best the defense.

 William Stanton, professor at National Taiwan University and former head of the de facto U.S. embassy in Taipei, said he would have concerns if Gou were to become president.

 “I’d be concerned about how he would behave.
-He did not have a positive attitude towards the U.S.,” Stanton said.
+He did not have a positive attitude toward the U.S.,” Stanton said.

 The KMT, which once ruled China before fleeing to Taiwan at the end of a civil war with the Communists in 1949, said in February it could sign a peace treaty with Beijing if it won the presidential election.